Have you ever had a Whole of Life policy with Royal Life?

 - I did not ask Royal Life to set-up my whole of life policy.

-- I was not told by Royal Life that my Life Cover premiums could fluctuate.
+- I was not informed by Royal Life that my Life Cover premiums could fluctuate.

-- I was told by Royal Life that my Life Cover would pay the full amount on first death.
+- I was informed by Royal Life that my Life Cover would pay the full amount on first death.

 - Royal Life made me feel pressured into taking out the whole of life policy.